sk-shahnawaz/aspdotnet-template/CONTRIBUTING.md

 ### GitHub Workflow
 - Upon pushing new branch to GitHub, PR needs to be created, please assign yourself and your supervisor as the reviewer.
 - Address PR comments (if any, by changing implementation, committing into your local repository branch and pushing to GitHub again as a commit into the same GitHub branch).
-- When PR is approved, need to merge it to 'main'.
+- When PR is approved, need to merge it to 'master'.
 This can be done in GitHub PR's UI itself.
-- Upon merging to 'main', GitHub Actions defined in 'main' branch gets triggered.
+- Upon merging to 'master', GitHub Actions defined in 'master' branch gets triggered.

 #### PR Title
 PR title has to follow defined convention in order for the CI/CD to work.
 This is defined as: